The Beetle

 There is another Volkswagen Cabriolet model that was manufactured in Osnabrück by Karmann.

-Other models that were manufactured as a Volkswagen’s Type 1 spin off were Volkswagen Karmann Ghia Coupé and other vans and station wagons
+Other models that were manufactured as a Volkswagen’s Type 1 spin-off were the Volkswagen Karmann Ghia Coupé and other vans and station wagons

-It is important to say that the Volkswagen suffered many modifications in its 65 years of production.
-The aspect in general remained almost the same but the engine was change several times.
-It received more than 78000 in its lifetime.
+It is important to say that Volkswagen suffered many modifications in its 65 years of production.
+The aspects in general remained almost the same, but the engine was changed several times.
+It received more than $78,000 in its lifetime.

-In the popular culture the car has been used to make movies such as Herbie, Transformer G1, Footloose, etc. Many people saw it on a record of The Beatles called “Abbey Road”.
-It also was taken into account in the lyric and video of the Latin-American songwriter Ricardo Arjona “Taxi”.
+In popular culture, the car has been used to make movies such as Herbie, Transformers G1, Footloose, etc. Many people saw it on a record of The Beatles called “Abbey Road”.
+It was also taken into account in the lyrics and video of the Latin-American songwriter Ricardo Arjona’s “Taxi”.

 Volkswagen New Beetle

 In 1998, this vehicle was the sensation in the showroom of Detroit, United States.
-It offered many advantages because it was a safe, fast, and had powerful engine besides a high performance.
-However it differed a lot form the classic versions due to the fact that it was expensive, sport, and less customizable.
+It offered many advantages because it was safe, fast, and had a powerful engine besides a high performance.
+However, it differed a lot from the classic versions due to the fact that it was expensive, sporty, and less customizable.
 The engine cooling system was by water and it was located in the front part.

-In 1997 VW Group start to build the new generation of Beetle named “New Beetle” inspired in the “old beetle” but with some difference like, motor engine in the front, luggage store at the back and driving in the front wheels.
-The first models were built in Germany, the second generation in Mexico factory and nowadays in Vietnam.
+In 1997 VW Group started to build a new generation of Beetle named “New Beetle” inspired by the “old beetle” but with some differences, a motor engine in the front, luggage store at the back, and driving in the front wheels.
+The first models were built in Germany, the second generation in a Mexico factory, and nowadays in Vietnam.

 The most famous VW Beetle till today is Herbie.
 Herbie is a 1963 VW featured in Walt Disney Studio Movies in 1968.
-This movie beetle has the ability of thinking and driving itself and love car race competitions.
+This movie beetle has the ability to think and drive itself and loves car race competitions.